What an Electrical Planning Report is

 - December 31, 2028 — All other BC stratas (Vancouver Island outside CRD, the Sea-to-Sky corridor, Sunshine Coast, Okanagan, Kootenays, Cariboo–Thompson, and Northern BC).

 The deadline is determined by the strata's regional district — not the city.
 A strata in Hope (Fraser Valley RD) has the same 2026 deadline as one in Vancouver.
 A strata in Salmon Arm (Columbia Shuswap RD) has the 2028 deadline.
-For the full breakdown — including what happens if a strata misses its date — see our guide to BC's EPR deadlines by region.
+An EPR typically takes six to ten weeks to complete, so most councils begin the year before their date — there is no penalty for starting early, and the report is valid the moment it is sealed.
+For the full breakdown, see our guide to BC's EPR deadlines by region — and if your strata is running late, what happens if a strata misses the EPR deadline.

 What must be in the report